CommandDash/commanddash/README.md

 2. To get started, select any piece of your dart code, open VSCode command pallete and search for `FlutterGPT`.
 You'll see all available commands.
 Details below.

 Please Note: Using OpenAI APIs will incur charges.
 From our observations, running 500 create widget from description costs only 1$.

-## FAQs
-1. **How safe and secure is it to use, and can you explain why?**
-- FlutterGPT communicates directly with the SSL-encrypted OpenAI APIs, which are protected by SOC2 Compliance.
-Additionally, any data sent to OpenAI via the APIs is not used for training, ensuring complete privacy and security.
-Therefore, it is completely safe to use for personal or company projects.

-2. **Do I need to pay to use FlutterGPT?**
-- FlutterGPT is an open-source and free-to-use project.
-However, you will need to use OpenAI APIs, which are paid.
-You can start with a free $5 credit, which equates to approximately 2500 create widget requests.
-After that, you pay on a usage basis.
-For more information on OpenAI pricing, please refer to their website: [https://openai.com/pricing](https://openai.com/pricing)

-3. **I am an Android Studio user.
-Can I use FlutterGPT?**
-- FlutterGPT is available for IntelliJ-based IDEs and can be downloaded from the plugin marketplace.
-Please follow this link: [https://plugins.jetbrains.com/plugin/21568-fluttergpt]

 ## Contributing